Webhikers-Docs/code-architecture/README.md

   export default{}
 </script>
 ```
 Then import all section components into the page.
-Now you have a beautifully and clean page.
+Now you have a beautiful and clean page.

 in `@/pages/about.vue`